LeoLiu5/Air-Quality-Monitoring-Station-by-Leo-Liu/README.md

 > ## Project Objective
 > <br> The purpose of this project is to provide a worked-out example of how to build an indoor air quality monitoring system (temperature, humidity, pm2.5, TVOC, and its equivalent carbon dioxide (eCO2) values).
 The initial deployment will be in the Connected Environments Lab in One Pool Street.
-It would be worthwhile to examine the air quality in the lab, since CE staff and students are having regular meetings in this newly furnished room.
+It would be worthwhile to examine the air quality in the lab since CE staff and students are having regular meetings in this newly furnished room.

 ><br>